 Most people traveling to Champagne will want to do some winery visits and tastings!
-Visit the producers with a private driver, on group tour, or on an e-bike to learn about traditional méthode champenoise fermentation.
+Visit the producers with a private driver, on a group tour, or on an e-bike to learn about traditional méthode champenoise fermentation.
 Visits always include a delightful dégustation, an opportunity to sample the famous drink.
-Oenology classes explain the flavor nuances and the usage of pinot noir, pinot meunier, and chardonnay grapes.
+Enology classes explain the flavor nuances and the usage of pinot noir, pinot Meunier, and chardonnay grapes.
 In 2015 Champagnes’ hillsides, houses, and wine cellars were designated a UNESCO World Heritage Site.

 This region is critically important to French history.
 It was from here that Clovis I united the Frankish tribes, pushed the Romans out of Gaul, and became the first King of France in the late 5th century.
 He converted to Catholicism, and was baptized on the site of the current Reims Cathedral.
 This made the church a symbolic space where a millennium of French monarchs would be crowned.